U.S. Agent: Mighty Avengers

 During the "Dark Reign" storyline, U.S. Agent is removed from Omega Flight by Loki (disguised as the Scarlet Witch) to aid Hank Pym in defeating the reality-altering Chthon.
 Initially the pro-registration U.S. Agent finds himself in combat with the anti-registration Hulk and Hercules, but they later endeavor to team up against their common foe.
-Chthon's power is tied to Wundagore Mountain and U.S. Agent plays a part in separating him from that source by planting explosives in order to destroy it.
-The team ultimately defeat Chthon, and U.S. Agent quits the Omega Flight team – with their blessing – stating it was an honor to serve with them, but 'once an Avenger, always an Avenger'.
+Chthon's power is tied to Wundagore Mountain and U.S. Agent plays a part in separating him from that source by planting explosives in order to destroy it, following a plan by Iron Man which would prove very risky since Wundagore is rich in uranium.
+Pym's team ultimately finds a less destructive alternative to defeat Chthon by trapping him in the Darkhold, and U.S. Agent quits the Omega Flight team – with their blessing – stating it was an honor to serve with them, but 'once an Avenger, always an Avenger'.

 Following their victory, U.S. Agent joins the Mighty Avengers.
 The team is sent on various missions including saving the Infinite Avengers Mansion from becoming untethered from reality.
 On a mission to China investigating the Unspoken (a former king of the Inhumans), U.S. Agent is devolved by Xenogen gas which turns him into an Alpha Primitive.
 He attacks Captain America (James "Bucky" Barnes) while in this condition.
 Quicksilver convinces him to attack the Unspoken by saying "The Commies will win!"
 Pym later creates a new shield for U.S. Agent after his previous shield was destroyed by the Collective Man.

 U.S. Agent was one of the Avengers who joined Hercules in his Assault on New Olympus.
 He said he believes that the Gods are just people with super powers and battled against Eris, Goddess of discord.

 Following a conflict involving a Cosmic Cube-empowered Absorbing Man and the Dark Avengers, U.S. Agent is stripped of his rank by Norman Osborn.